Matchless Mine

-The Matchless Mine is located in Lake County, Colorado.
-It made Horace Tabor's fortune.
+The Matchless Mine is a historic mine located in Lake County, Colorado.
+It is listed on the National Register of Historic Places, and is part of the National Mining Hall of Fame and Museum.

+History

+The Matchless Mine made Horace Tabor's fortune.
+It was purchased by Tabor in September 1879.
 His wife, Baby Doe Tabor, died in the superintendent's cabin.
-The mine is listed on the National Register of Historic Places.
-It is part of the National Mining Hall of Fame and Museum.

-According to legend, Horace Tabor’s dying instructions to his wife were: “Hold onto the Matchless mine, it will make millions.”
+According to legend, Tabor’s dying instructions to his wife were: “Hold onto the Matchless mine, it will make millions.”
 After some years in Denver, Baby Doe moved into a cabin next to the mine.
 She lost the mine in 1927, when it was sold to satisfy a debt, but the new owners allowed Baby Doe to stay in the cabin.

-In the winter of 1935, after a snowstorm, some neighbors noticed that no smoke was coming out of the chimney at the Matchless mine cabin.
+In the winter of 1935, after a snowstorm, some neighbors noticed that no smoke was coming out of the chimney at the Matchless Mine cabin.
 Investigating, they found Baby Doe, her body frozen on the floor.